-You simply can't xray every time they take a knock.
+You simply can't xray every time a patient takes a knock.

 S is the six-foot brawny captain of his high school rugby team.
 In the dying moments of the game two opponents tackled him simultaneously as he was making a dash at full speed for the line causing him to land on his right shoulder and he felt something crunch in the middle of his back.
 Half an hour later his mother phoned.
 We were just on our way out to dinner.